leolazz/ToDoList/README.md

 2BDone is a Web Based To Do List

 ## Installation
+Framework Target .NETCore 5.0 MVC

-Download ToDoList project folder and open in visual studio .NETCore MVC framework installation
+Download ToDoList project folder and open in visual studio

 ## Requirements
 Following packages available from NuGet: